- What is the Amendment about and what would it do?

 The adoption in 1995 of the Amendment to the Standing Orders of the International Labour Conference (by the International Labour Conference) increased the number of deputy members in the Governing Body and resulted in the current composition of the Governing Body membership.
 It may seem to some to make the entry into force of the 1986 Amendment unnecessary.
 However, the 1995 reform does not offer the full range of changes proposed by the 1986 Amendment, in particular, it does not affect powers of Members of chief industrial importance.
 It also does not alter the manner in which constitutional amendments are made, nor the process for the appointment of the Director-General.

-A further 12 ratifications are therefore required for the 1986 Amendment to enter into force.
+A further 9 ratifications are therefore required for the 1986 Amendment to enter into force.
 This must include at least three ratifications from Members of chief industrial importance (from among Brazil, China, France, Germany, Japan, Russian Federation, United Kingdom, and United States).
-As at 16 September 2020, five Member States for the African region, 21 from the Americas, 23 from the European region and 25 from the Asia and the Pacific have not yet ratified the Amendment.
+As at 17 March 2021, four Member States from the African region, 21 from the Americas, 21 from the European region and 25 from the Asia and the Pacific have not yet ratified the Amendment.

 The consent of the member State must be expressed by a representatives having power to bind the State in external relations and done in a manner that is consistent with the requirements of the national constitutional order.